To confirm your status as a registered voter in Pennsylvania, please click here.

 If you registered to vote using your Bryn Mawr College address, your polling place on Election Day is:

-Bryn Mawr Presbyterian Church, 625 Montgomery Ave., Bryn Mawr, PA (see the map below), a short walk from campus.
+Bryn Mawr Presbyterian Church, 625 Montgomery Ave., Bryn Mawr, PA, a short walk from campus.

 What Am I Voting For?

 For non-partisan information about the races, candidates, and ballot questions, please visit the Vote411 website.
 By entering the BMC address (101 N. Merion Ave., Bryn Mawr, PA 19010) into the site, Vote411 will allow you to view your local races, compare candidates and their positions side by side, and learn more about ballot questions.
 Be prepared when you enter the polls—make sure you are an informed voter!

 If you are a registered Pennsylvania voter who will not be on campus on Election Day, you may request an absentee ballot.
 To request an absentee ballot, please visit the Montgomery County Voter Services website and follow the instructions found there.
 The mailing address for sending your Pennsylvania absentee ballot via US Mail is provided on the Montgomery County Voter Services website.